 |– Screen recording and video editing features are limited.|

-To sum up, each of the eLearning authoring tools on the list has its strengths and weaknesses.
+To sum up, each of the eLearning authoring tools for Windows on the list has its strengths and weaknesses.
 Some have many useful features while some have limited.
 Depending on specific purposes and your preferences, they may help you fulfill various needs and reach your goals.
 So, when in doubt, let’s get a trial and then make your decision.